XiuchuanLi/fmixup/README.md

 Implement HSJA equipped with *frequency binary search* with a relatively adequate query budget.

 ### utils
-Includes general functions and indexes of examples that are correctly classified by the target model.
+Include general functions and indexes of examples that are correctly classified by the target model.